energietransitie/twomes-backoffice-configuration/manuals/README.md

 ### `NFH_MANUAL_SOURCE`

-This environment variable is used to set the source of the twomes manuals.
+This environment variable is used to set the source of the NeedForHeat manuals.

 Example values: `/source` or `https://github.com/<org>/<repo>`

 ### `NFH_FALLBACK_LANG`

-This environment variable is used to set the fallback language for serving the twomes manuals.
+This environment variable is used to set the fallback language for serving the NeedForHeat manuals.

 Example values: `en-GB` or `nl-NL`